 - Practice only surface watering and avoid splashing water onto foliage.
 If overhead irrigation is necessary, water in the early morning when plants will dry quickly.

-- Space plants far enough apart to allow for good air circulation.
+- Space plants to allow for good air circulation.

 - In the case of outside varieties, such as rose or Violas, in the fall, carefully clean-up and all leaf litter and destroy.
 Severely infected roses can be dramatically pruned.